Abusive men come in all shapes and sizes.

 With time, he can get threatening and intimidating.

-The abusive player tend to look good and to be a sexy man.
+The abusive player tends to look good and to be a sexy man.

 As time goes by though his interest becomes only sexual.